-Science, Technology, Engineering, Math at Edmonds CC
+STEM — Science, Technology, Engineering, and Math

 The college is working to increase the number of students studying science by reaching out to students who — without support — won’t enter college, won’t study math or science, and won’t complete a degree.
 These include many women, underrepresented minorities, low-income, and first-generation college students.

 - houses the National Resource Center for Materials Technology Education, which provides curriculum for materials technology nationwide and an advanced technology lab, and

 - operates the Washington Aerospace Training and Research Center, which provides short-term training and helps ensure a steady supply of qualified workers for Boeing and other aerospace companies.

 - Digital Forensics and Information Technology, and Computer Information Systems;

 - Engineering and Science Degrees including Associate of Science transfer degrees with five areas of specialty.

 We're Changing How Students Perceive Their Capabilities in STEM and Growing the Base of Available Talent in the U.S. for STEM Jobs.
 The College Is:

 - Encouraging students in pre-college courses to choose further science studies and achieve science career goals by providing mentoring and tutoring;

 - Ensuring that students who have declared an intent to study science complete their Associate of Science degrees by providing scholarships, mentoring, and advising;